5 Reasons to Visit the Maasai Mara Game Reserve in Kenya | Amazing Wildlife, Scenery, and Culture

 Abundant Wildlife Spotting Opportunities

 The Maasai Mara is one of the best places in Africa to view wildlife in its natural habitat.
 Among the spectacles in this wildlife haven is the annual river crossing of over 1 million wildebeest and zebra from the Serengeti in Tanzania to Kenya and back seeking the fresh pastures.
 This happens in the Maasai, providing daily wildlife drama as the migrating animals try to dodge predators along the way.
-You will know you are in wild-wild savannah from the different earthy musk scents that will hit your nostrils—left by passing males from different species to mark their territory.
+You will know you are in the wild, wild savannah from the different earthy musk scents that will hit your nostrils—left by passing males from different species to mark their territory.

 Visitors have designated vantage viewing points from where they can see the incredible scenery from the safety of their tour vehicles.
-Whats more, with some luck, you may even spot two or more of the Big 5 game animals of Africa—lions, leopards, rhinoceros, elephants, and buffalo.
+What's more, with some luck, you may even spot two or more of the Big 5 game animals of Africa—lions, leopards, rhinoceros, elephants, and buffalo.
 The leopard, though, is one of the most elusive animals, and it will require providence and a good tour guide to spot one.
 Wake in the early morning to birds calling out with unfamiliar melodies.
 There are over 470 recorded bird species besides regular sightings of cheetahs, hyenas, jackals, and a wide variety of hoofed mammals.

 Breathtaking Scenery and Landscapes